kpet/clvk/README.md

 * `CLVK_CONFIG_FILE` specifies the path to an additional configuration file.

+* `CLVK_IGNORE_OUT_OF_ORDER_EXECUTION` can be used to ignore out of order execution checks

+   * 0: does not ignores OOOE checks and validates if hardware can support it
+   * 1: ignores the aforementioned checks

 * `CLVK_LOG` controls the level of logging

    * 0: only print fatal messages (default)